Polymer of low concern (PLC) criteria

 A 'polymer of low concern' (PLC) is a polymer that we consider to be of low concern to human health and the environment because it meets all the criteria we have set.

 Note: If you hold a current PLC certificate for a polymer that NICNAS issued, you do not need to do anything.
 The polymer will be listed on the Inventory when the 5 year pre-listing period expires.
 You cannot cancel or change your certificate after it has been issued.

 If you meet the PLC criteria, your introduction is categorised as exempted.
 If your polymer does not meet the PLC criteria, go to our guidance to categorise your introduction as exempted, reported or assessed.

 Is my polymer eligible to be introduced as a PLC?

 To be eligible to be introduced as a PLC, a polymer must:

-- have a number average molecular weight ≥ 1,000 g/mol as well as meet the low molecular weight species and reactive functional group requirements
+- have a number average molecular weight greater than or equal to 1,000 g/mol as well as meet the low molecular weight species and reactive functional group requirements

 - be a polyester manufactured solely from prescribed reactants